7 min read

 Workplace health and safety is important for every organization, no matter how big or small.
 Employers have legal and moral obligations to keep their...

-The experience your employees have with digital systems in the workplace contributes to their overall experience of being part of the company.
+The digital workplace experience – the way your employees are linked in with digital systems in the workplace – contributes to their overall experience of being part of the company.
 The way that they interact with the technology, how reliable it is, how easy it is to use, how it helps them to access information and data and how it helps them be productive and efficient all combine to create an overall digital employee experience.

 Today, digital technology has taken over many aspects of peoples’ personal lives.
 From banking to watching movies and listening to music, to shopping online, booking tickets and more.
 People are used to having technology work quickly and assist them to get things done.
 And if something doesn’t work, people will find a new solution.

-Unfortunately, the digital experience people have in the work environment doesn’t always function this way.
+Unfortunately, the digital workplace experience many people have doesn’t always function this way.
 Employees can be frustrated by systems that are arduous and antiquated and processes that take too long.
 And they can’t just change to a simpler more efficient digital system because they have to work with the systems and software the company provides.

 In addition, employees want to be able to work easily remotely when they need to, and as well as the ability to access workplace systems from their own devices.